Register your company in Hong Kong with our Special Anniversary discount!

 What Are the Different Types of MPF Schemes Available?

-• Master Trust Schemes: This is the most common type of MPF scheme, which involves pooling contributions from various employers and scheme members.
+• Master Trust Schemes: This is the most common type of MPF system, which involves pooling contributions from various employers and scheme members.
 The objective of the investment is to enjoy economies of scale and a better governance structure.

 • Employer-sponsored Schemes: Employees of a single employer, including the subsidiaries and associated companies, can get the benefits under this scheme.
 This scheme works better for larger corporate entities.
 However, personal accounts are not permitted to be set up.